TheLovinator1/discord-twitter-webhooks/README.md

 - GET_RETWEET_OF_OWN_TWEET=False

-How much logging that should be sent to the terminal.
+How much logging should be sent to the terminal?
 Can be CRITICAL, ERROR, WARNING, INFO or DEBUG

 - LOG_LEVEL=INFO